-Based upon the visual examination, the dentist may employ additional diagnostic tools to complete the oral health assessment.
-Such diagnostic aids may include electric or thermal pulp testing, photographs, caries-risk assessment tool10, laboratory tests, and study casts.
+The dentist may employ additional diagnostic tools to complete the oral health assessment.
+Such diagnostic aids may include electric or thermal pulp testing, photographs, laboratory tests, and study casts.
 If the child is old enough to talk, the speech may be evaluated and provide additional diagnostic information.